replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

   # weight determines the order that charts with "useHelmInstall: true" are applied, with lower weights first.
   weight: 42

-  # helmUpgradeFlags specifies additional flags to be passed to the `helm upgrade` CLI command.
+  # helmUpgradeFlags specifies additional flags to pass to the `helm upgrade` command.
-  # The "--install, -i" flag is already specified by KOTS in order to install the helm chart if it's not already installed.
-  # Flag values must be preceded by a `=` or written on a new line.
   helmUpgradeFlags:
     - --skip-crds
     - --no-hooks